Williamsburg, Virginia: Arts and culture

-As with most of Virginia (the Northern Virginia/Washington D.C. metro area being a notable exception), Williamsburg is often associated with the larger American South.
+Williamsburg is often associated with the larger American South.
 People who grew up in the Hampton Roads area have a unique Tidewater accent that differs from a stereotypical Southern accent.
 Vowels have a longer pronunciation than in a regular southern accent.
 For example, "house" is pronounced "hoose" in the Tidewater accent.
-Due to the strong military presence in the Tidewater Area, the Tidewater accent has been slowly dying out for years.

 Tourist sites include Colonial Williamsburg, a living history museum depicting the lifestyles and culture of the 18th-century colonial period.
-Within this area is Virginia's first capitol building, the Governor's Palace, Bruton Parish Church (the oldest continually operating church in the United States), the Peyton Randolph House (home of Peyton Randolph, the first President of Continental Congress) and The College of William & Mary.
+Within this area is Virginia's first capitol building, the Governor's Palace, Bruton Parish Church (the oldest continually operating church in the United States), the Peyton Randolph House (home of Peyton Randolph, the first President of Continental Congress) and the College of William & Mary.

-Other sites include the Abby Aldrich Rockefeller Folk Art Museum, The Williamsburg Winery (Virginia's largest), the Williamsburg Botanical Garden, the National Center for State Courts and the Virginia Musical Museum.
+Other sites include the Abby Aldrich Rockefeller Folk Art Museum, The Williamsburg Winery, the Williamsburg Botanical Garden, the National Center for State Courts and the Virginia Musical Museum.
 Williamsburg has two theme parks, Busch Gardens Williamsburg and Water Country USA.
 Presidents Park was an educational attraction that displayed outdoor statue heads and biographies of 43 presidents.
 In 2010, Presidents Park closed due to financial issues.